ecitsolutions/Autotask/README.md

 When a property is a *picklist*, such as *ContractType* is for the **Contract** entity, a *Get* function works with the picklist *labels*, not the picklist index.
 When your dynamic Autotask module is generated, any picklist values are downloaded and included in the function definitions as *ValidateSet*.
 We consider this a useful behavior, as labels (in this case 'Recurring Service', 'Time & Materials', 'Block Hours' etc) are much easier to remember than their numeric values.

+### Query by reference

+Most Autotask entities reference other entities.
+Consider a *contract*.
+A contract is connected to an account by *AccountID*,

 ### Modifying Query by parameters with operators

 ```powershell